Exawind/nalu-wind/docs/source/user/nalu_run/McAlisterLessonsLearned.rst

 The meshes first produced used the Discontinuous Galerkin (DG) non-conformal interface between the hexahedral tip vortex mesh and the fully unstructured test section mesh.
-Due to the relative novelty of the DG approach and our lack of familiarity with its performance in Nalu, it was decided that a more conservative traditional, conformal interface between the blocks was preferable.
+Due to the relative novelty of the DG approach and our lack of familiarity with its performance in Nalu-Wind, it was decided that a more conservative traditional, conformal interface between the blocks was preferable.
 Therefore, the tetrahedral test section block interfaces to the hexahedral tip vortex block and the upstream block